 A review of the research conducted by Willison et al. (2023) shows that older homeless adults face significantly higher rates of dehumanizing treatment compared to their younger peers.
 Willison’s findings indicate that there are existing biases within homeless shelters and healthcare settings that disadvantage older adults.
 Staff unwillingness to provide care to older adults as well as the fact that the services available are often geared to the younger homeless population can also adversely affect older homeless adults in care settings and medical facilities.
 Biases also affect the prioritization of institutional policies focused on homeless populations.
 Cultural competency within staff training methods has not been explored, and focus groups for service providers, which might reveal existing biases and suggest solutions, have not yet been conducted.

-The Burns study (2016) emphasizes the importance of the overarching narrative understanding of the lived experiences of older homeless adults held by those providing their care.
+The Burns study (2016) emphasizes the importance of the overarching narrative related to? understanding the lived experiences of older homeless adults held by those providing their care.
 Studies indicate that, as of now, homeless older adults are not in control of their narrative.
 They are given very few opportunities to voice their lived experiences.
 Burns’ research suggests that advocates should explore ways to incorporate the narratives of the people facing homelessness into their advocacy efforts to challenge biased perceptions within the field and improve the care afforded to older adults seeking refuge.

 Weldrick and Canham (2023) and Olivet et al. (2021) both acknowledge in their papers the vulnerability of LGBTQ+ and older adults of color within the homeless population.

-Principally, their studies highlight the fact that individuals occupying multiple marginalized statuses are at an increased risk of experiencing homelessness at some period during their lifetime.
+Principally (consider using a different transitional word here), their studies highlight the fact that individuals occupying multiple marginalized statuses are at an increased risk of experiencing homelessness at some period during their lifetime.
 There seems to be little research suggesting that advocacy efforts are designed to address ways to overcome the intersectional disadvantages these identified groups face.

 Research estimates that over 550,000 people in the USA and between 150,000 and 300,000 Canadians currently experience homelessness (Carson, 2016).
 Research also indicates a lack of data on older homeless populations, and little has been done to explore policy solutions to address their needs.
 Existing policies, such as limited access to affordable housing or social security benefits, inadvertently contribute to the issue of ageism experienced through homelessness.
 Solutions to ameliorate these policies deserve to be explored in a more in-depth manner.
 Such a conversation could lead to policy changes or preventative measures that reduce homelessness among the aging population.